Pteridomonas pulex (Penard, 1889)

 - 2–3 contractile vacuoles near surface

 A virtually identical species was found in saltwater and described as Pteridomonas danica by Patterson and Fenchel (1985).
-I could not see any difference in the description of Pteridomonas danica from Pteridomonas pulex.
-Likely this flagellate occurs in both saltwater and freshwater and that it is finally the same species.
+I could not see any difference in the description of Pteridomonas danica and Pteridomonas pulex.
+Likely this flagellate occurs in both saltwater and freshwater that is Pteridomonas danica and Pteridomonas pulex are identical species.

 Fig. 1 a-b: Pteridomonas pulex.
 L = 6.8 µm.
 Two focal planes of a specimen attached to a floating coverslip.
 Note the ring of pseudopodia (RP) arising at the base of the flagellum (F).
 CV = contractile vacuole, Nu = nucleus, PP = pseudopodium, ST = stalk.
 Obj.
 100 X.